 The more, the merrier, the Moor, the marry her

 All that is moot though, I mean, why should you care to obtain this album?
 Because it’s fun and that’s what music is supposed to be.
-I’m of the belief that most rap artists shouldn’t take themselves so seriously and Mike is the embodiment of the “well, I’m here anyway so let’s just go with it” personality.
-He’s the guy who’s there for the fun because he accepted long ago that he’s not going to get rich off of this.
-I just love that rap can exist in a context like this.
+I’m of the belief that rap needs artists who don’t take their persona so seriously and Mike is the embodiment of that.
+Don’t get me wrong, he’s a rapper, the guy can spit, he’s creative as hell, but he never does braggadocios rap, because he doesn’t have to.
+He’s the guy who’s there for the fun because he accepted long ago that he might not get rich off of this.
+I just love that rap can exist in this sort of context, because that’s what it needs, balance.
 It’s on Spotify, take 45 minutes while you’re at work today and stream it.Take off shuffle and let it play straight through, you’ll get a better appreciation for the composition.
 It’s worth it.

 Tracks to check out: